-Dedicating spaces to artwork that reflects nature and history uplifts the spirit and morale of employees, and brings about a sense of community.
+Dedicating spaces to the artwork that reflects nature and history uplifts the spirit and morale of employees, and brings about a sense of community.
 Consider hiring local artists to paint murals on the wall, or displaying sculptures or handiwork that respects the relationship between humans and nature.

 6. Improve Air Quality

-To improve air quality, you can use air filters, open up ventilation between indoors and the outdoors, and of course, make sure that there are plenty of plants in the office.
+To improve air quality, you can use air filters, open up ventilation between indoors and outdoors, and of course, make sure that there are plenty of plants in the office.

 7. Add Water Features

-Apart from having a lush amount of indoor plants, bringing in the element of water adds to biophilic design.
+Apart from having a lush amount of indoor plants, bringing in the element of water adds to the biophilic design.